Mabel Loomis Todd: In Amherst

 Todd sketched eclipses during her travels, which she published in her 1894 book Total Eclipses of the Sun.

-In Amherst, Todd began a lengthy affair with Austin Dickinson, the (married) brother of Emily Dickinson; Austin was a prominent local lawyer who served as treasurer of Amherst College.
+In 1882, Todd began a 13-year affair with Austin Dickinson, the (married) brother of Emily Dickinson; Austin was a prominent local lawyer who served as treasurer of Amherst College.
 They took private trips to the country together, spent time together in Boston, and wrote love letters to each other.
 Though they tried to conceal the affair, many people were aware of it.
-Todd and Dickinson were convinced that their love was above the morals of the day; Mabel once wrote that she thought things might have been different “had we been born one or two hundred years” later.
+Todd and Dickinson were convinced that their love was above the morals of the day; Mabel once wrote that she thought things might have been different "had we been born one or two hundred years" later.

 Todd had been concerned over moving to a small town, as her life might not be as exciting as it had been in cosmopolitan Washington or Boston, but she soon found ample outlets for her energies.
-She joined the church choir, was active in local theatrical performances, and her diaries are full of accounts of activities – "coaching parties to Mount Toby or Titan’s Pier, sugaring-off parties, bowling and archery contests, horseback riding – one June morning she speaks of riding to Leverett before breakfast – and even tobogganing".
+She joined the church choir, was active in local theatrical performances, and her diaries are full of accounts of activities – "coaching parties to Mount Toby or Titan's Pier, sugaring-off parties, bowling and archery contests, horseback riding – one June morning she speaks of riding to Leverett before breakfast – and even tobogganing".

 She accompanied her husband David when he traveled to Japan in 1887 to photograph the solar eclipse, and she was the first Western woman to walk up Mount Fuji.
 She accompanied David in his other efforts to photograph eclipses, traveling with him back to Japan in 1896, to Tripoli in 1900 and 1905, to the Dutch East Indies in 1901, to Chile in 1907, and to Russia in 1914.
 In all, Mabel Loomis Todd traveled to more than 30 countries on five continents.
 She wrote frequently about her travels, and often lectured on them, making her a rare public female intellectual in the late 19th century.

 The Russian trip was their last international voyage.
-They had planned to study the Solar eclipse of August 21, 1914, but Russia had entered World War I on August 1 by declaring war on Germany, while the Todds were en route from Kiev to Moscow.
+They had planned to study the solar eclipse of August 21, 1914, but Russia had entered World War I on August 1 by declaring war on Germany, while the Todds were en route from Kiev to Moscow.
 In the resulting confusion the astronomers had to abandon their project and their equipment and flee the continent by way of Sweden and Denmark.